putridparrot/SwiftEureka/README.md

 The following examples use _completion handlers_.

-Sample of creating an InstanceInfo and using the EurekaService to register the instance with Eureka
+Sample of creating an InstanceInfo and using the EurekaClient to register the instance with Eureka

 ```swift
 var instance = InstanceInfo()